jonathan-yeung/adventure_playlist/README.md

 **Artist side - "cold-start" problem for the long tail**

 The market of artists (meaning musicians, used interchangeably) is a long-tail one in terms of popularity or the number of followers, which means there is actually a large amount of artists if you cut out the long tail.
 Inside the long tail, you could easily find that there are a lot of independent artists, niche artists and new comers.
-They might often encounter the cold-start problem, which means that their tracks might be at a disadvantaged position in the recommender system.
+They might often encounter the cold-start problem, which means that they did not have much data to be picked up by the algorithm and their tracks might be at a disadvantaged position in the recommender system.
 A recommender algorithm that could **pick up audio features but not certain kinds of track record** and make recommendations could be more beneficial to the artists.

 ### Proposed Solution (Prototype)